dora-metrics/pelorus/scripts/README.md

 Various scripts for development reside here.

+## bump-version

+Bumps the patch version of the given charts.

+## chart-check-and-bump

+Lints helm charts, attempting to bump their versions if required.

+## chart-lint

+Lints helm charts.

-## setup-dev-env
+## create_release_pr

-Sets up a python3.9 virtual environment, installs dependencies, and sets up the pre-commit hook.
+Prepares pull request that is used to create Pelorus release

 ## install_dev_tools

 Installs required packages for deploying and testing Pelorus inside virtual environment.

+## lib

+Contains common code used by python scripts.

 ## pre-commit

 A pre-commit hook for git.
 Will lint helm charts, and check if formatting is correct.

-## bump-version

-Bumps the patch version of the given charts.

-## chart-lint

-Lints helm charts.

-## chart-check-and-bump

-Lints helm charts, attempting to bump their versions if required.

 ## python-version-check.py